 Since then, focusing on fitness has made her more aware of what her body needs.
 "It's become more like food is fuel — you don't need it to binge," she says, referencing those late-night mac and cheese sessions.

 Of course, as a former chef, food is still a meaningful part of Bennett's life — and spending time in the kitchen actually helps her relax.
 "I love, love, love cooking," she says.
 "My favorite foods to cook are the things that are so simple — like a beautiful salad, a piece of steak, chicken soup.
 Only real stuff that's genuine, tasty and homey."

 With her busy calendar, Bennett says that creating "moments of calm" are essential.
 For example, when she arrives at the office, she knows there will be a candle burning, violin music playing in the background, and a hot cup of tea waiting.
 "As simple as those might sound, they bring me one more layer of calmness," she says.

 She also credits regular "tubbing sessions" (as in "bathtubbing") with helping her decompress, plus spending time at home with her fiancé and 200-pound pet pig Oliver.

-"Life is so complicated and crazy these days; honestly it's just the simplest things that help me recharge," she says.
+"Life is so complicated these days; honestly it's just the simplest things that help me recharge," she says.
 "You don't need complexity to calm down."